Kendubu1/windows-mySQLinApp-scripts/README.md

 | `querytimer.php`       | Allows user to run mysql queries from browser & track execution time.
 Requires updating the connection string on line 4.
 Intended for testing purposes.                |
 | `potatowind.sql`               | Dummy data for purchase order database to be used for testing imports from cli,kudu or phpmyadmin. |

+## General Walkthough
-1. Deploy PHP Windows Application
+1. Deploy PHP Windows Application.
 2. Enabled My-SQL-in-App
 3. Copy files to wwwroot.
 4. Open phpMyAdmin & Import the database file. "potatowind.sql"